The Itchy Truth: Uncovering the Causes of Post-Sex Discomfort

 STI PSA

 Remember, STIs don’t always come with noticeable symptoms.
 The only way to know for sure is to get tested regularly.
-The CDC can help you find testing centers near you, or you can ask your doctor.
+You can find testing centers near you through the CDC, or ask your doctor.

 Leave a Reply